Bose-Einstein Condensate on a Synthetic Topological Hall Cylinder: Topological band crossings and topological Bloch oscillations

-To probe the density's crystalline order with a nonsymmorphic symmetry, we perform spin-revolved quantum transport measurements, using Bloch oscillations of a BEC initially prepared \cite{SI} at $q_y=0$ in either band 1 or band 2 in the first Brillouin zone (Fig.~\ref{Fig2}B).
-Subsequently, the dipole trap is abruptly turned off at $t_{hold}=0$, allowing the atoms to fall under the gravity (towards $-\hat{y}$, Fig.~\ref{Fig1}A) for various time $t_{hold}$, during which the coupling fields remain at the final values.
-Such a procedure for quantum transport measurement, by turning off the trap abruptly while keeping the relevant coupling fields for various $t_{hold}$, is used for all experiments presented later.
-The force ($F_g$) {due to gravity (with also a small contribution from other background fields in the experiment} \cite{SI}) {transports} the BEC towards negative $q_y$, inducing Bloch oscillations {in} the periodic band structure.
-During Bloch oscillations, the total mechanical momentum along $\hat{y}$ of the BEC, $\hbar k_{\text{BEC}}$, directly probes the slope of the Bloch band (or the group velocity $v_p$) as a function of $t_{hold}$ or $q_y$ based on $\frac{\hbar k_{\text{BEC}}(q_y)}{m}=v_p(q_y)=\frac{1}{\hbar}\frac{d E(q_y)}{dq_y}$ \cite{BlochOsc_PhysRevLett1996}, where $E$ is the band (eigen)energy.
-Both $v_p$ and $E$ are functions of $q_y$, where $q_y=q_0+F_gt_{hold}/\hbar$ is a function of $t_{hold}$, $F_g=d(\hbar q_y)/d t_{hold}$ is the {total force measured in our experiments}, and in our case the initial quasimomentum $\hbar q_0=0$.
-After various $t_{hold}$, we immediately turn off all the coupling fields to release the atoms for a 15-ms time-of-flight (TOF) including a 9-ms spin-resolved Stern-Gerlach process, and then perform absorption imaging.
-These TOF images reveal the spin and mechanical momentum compositions of a BEC at various $t_{hold}$ and the corresponding $q_y$.
-We obtain $\hbar k_{\text{BEC}}$ by summing over population-weighted mechanical momentum components along $\hat{y}$ \cite{SI}.
-The $q_y$-dependent spin compositions of the BEC directly probe the spin texture of the Bloch band.
-The quasimomentum of the BEC at $t_{hold}$ can be measured \cite{SI} by the displacement of the mechanical momentum components of, say $\left|1\right\rangle$ and $\left|4\right\rangle$, at $t_{hold}$ relative to their mechanical momentum components at $t_{hold}=0$ ($q_y=0$).
+To probe the band structure, we perform spin- and momentum-resolved quantum transport measurements.
+A BEC is initially prepared (Appendix \ref{appendix::initialstate_Exp}) around $q_y=0$ in either band 1 or band 2 [Fig.~\ref{Fig2}(b)].
+Then, the dipole trap is abruptly turned off, allowing atoms to fall under gravity (towards $-\hat{y}$) for various holding times, $\t_hold$, during which the Raman and microwave couplings remain on.
+In other words, the gravity induces transport of the BEC towards negative $q_y$ in Fig.~\ref{Fig2}(b) for various $\t_hold$.
+Subsequently, we immediately turn off all coupling fields to release the atoms for a 15-ms time of flight (TOF) including a 9-ms spin-resolved Stern-Gerlach process, and then perform absorption imaging.
+These TOF images unveil the mechanical momentum (along $\hat{y}$) and spin compositions of the atoms.
+We obtain atoms' average momentum by summing over all population-weighted mechanical momentum components (Appendix \ref{appendix::Imaging_analysis}).
+The (fractional) population of a spin component is obtained by summing over (fractional) populations of all mechanical momentum components corresponding to that spin state.